Asbestos Siding Guide

 hash-markAsbestos Siding Bottom Line

-If you have no plans of selling the home anytime soon, you can probably leave your asbestos siding as it is.
+If you have no plans to sell the home anytime soon, you can probably leave your asbestos siding as it is.
 But if you start thinking about selling, addressing this problem should be one of your top priorities.